gregthealmighty/ELK-STACK-PROJECT-Cloud-Lab-Walk-Threw/README.md

 ## Solution Guide: ELK Installation
 ---
 #### 1. Creating a New vNet
+when doing this make sure you pay attention to adding your keys, any mispelled words can effect your machines.

 Make sure that you are logged into your personal Azure account, where your cloud security unit VMs are located.
 (MAKE SURE YOU WRITE DOWN YOUR EMAIL OR SAVE IT SOMEWHERE)